Drone competition at Freeport High is not just about science

 All of the maneuvering was done by students who could see only what their drones could see, through integrated cameras and teamed pilots.

-Participating students came from Freeport High School, Armstrong High School, Apollo-Ridge High School, Lenape Technical School, Seneca Valley High School and Springdale High School.
+Participating students came from Freeport, Armstrong, Apollo-Ridge, Seneca Valley and Springdale high schools and Lenape Technical School.

 Springdale High School Senior John Skowronski participated in the air competition for a second year in a row, flying his team's drone while another student handled payload delivery.
-Skowronski's team took the air challenge title for a second year in a row, completing the challenge using less than half their allotted 10 minutes.
+Skowronski's team took the air challenge title once again, completing the challenge using less than half their allotted 10 minutes.

 Skowronski said his 8-member team worked on their six-armed drone, which they named Air Aid, for over 100 hours.